Cancer of Unknown Primary: Treatment Choices

-Because a cancer of unknown primary site can be any one of many different cancers, there is not one standard way to treat it.
-The treatment your doctor recommends for you depends on where it is considered most likely that the cancer started from, the size and location of the tumor or tumors, the results of your lab tests, and the stage or extent of the cancer.
-Your doctor also considers your age and general health into account when suggesting treatment.
+Because a cancer of unknown primary (CUP) can be any one of many types of cancers, there is not one way to treat it.
+The treatment your healthcare provider recommends depends on where the cancer most likely started.
+It also depends on the size and location of the tumor or tumors, the results of your lab and imaging tests, and the stage or extent of the cancer.
+Your healthcare provider also takes your age and general health into account when suggesting treatment.

-Remember, it is not as important to make a quick decision as it is to make an informed one.It may take 2 or 3 weeks to get an accurate result from some of the tests.
-You should get all the information you can to help make an informed decision.
-It will also help you learn what to expect from treatment and the cancer care team.
+It’s more important to make an informed choice rather than a quick one.It may take two or three weeks to get results from some tests.
+Make sure you receive all of the information before making your decision.
+It will also help you learn what to expect from treatment and your cancer care team.

 Types of treatment for CUP

-Surgery.
 The goal of surgery is to remove cancerous growths from your body.